#1 in Sleep Product Research

 for each side

-* Given the newness of the Choice model and the absence of owner experience data, the adjustment range and the effectiveness of that range are largely unknown at this time.
+* Estimate.
+Given the relative scarcity of owner experience data due to the Choice being new, the adjustment range and the effectiveness of that range are mostly unknown at this time.

 For non-Choice Tempur-Pedic models, firmness can range from soft to firm depending on the particular model.